awslabs/mountpoint-s3/doc/SEMANTICS.md

 Mountpoint supports sequential write operations (through `write`, `writev`, `pwrite`, `pwritev`), but with some limitations:

+* All writes must be sequential: writes after seeking to any offset other than the end of the previous write will fail.
-* Writes must start at the beginning of the file and be done sequentially.
+* Writes to new files are supported and must start at the beginning of the file.
+* If the `--allow-overwrite` flag is set, replacing an existing file is also allowed:
-* Modifying an existing file is only allowed with the `--allow-overwrite` flag and only when the file is opened in truncate mode (`O_TRUNC`).
+  * The existing file must be opened in truncate mode (`O_TRUNC`).
   * You cannot overwrite files that are currently being read.
   * The upload to S3 starts as soon as Mountpoint receives the first `write` request and cannot be cancelled.
-* Modifying an existing file without using truncate mode is not supported.
+* Both for new files and overwrites:

-Synchronization operations (`fsync`, `fdatasync`) complete the upload of the object to S3 and disallow further writes.
+  * Synchronization operations (`fsync`, `fdatasync`) complete the upload of the object to S3 and disallow further writes.
+  * The data written to the file will be visible to other S3 clients only once the upload completes.
+* If the `--incremental-upload` flag is set, and only when mounting directory buckets in S3 Express One Zone, appending to existing files is allowed:
+  * The existing file must be opened without the `O_TRUNC` flag or any existing content will be truncated.
+  * Only sequential writes at the end of the file are allowed.
+Setting the `O_APPEND` flag on open will enforce this behavior, but is not required by Mountpoint.
+  * You cannot append to files that are currently being read or overwritten.
+  * The data is uploaded incrementally to S3 in fixed-size parts (controlled by `--write-part-size`).
+  * Synchronization operations (`fsync`, `fdatasync`) trigger the upload of the appended parts and do allow to continue writing.
+  * Parts successfully appended to an object are visible as the whole (appended) object to other S3 clients.

 `close` also generally completes the upload of the object and reports an error if not successful.
 However, if the file is empty, or if `close` is invoked by a different process than the one that originally opened it,